-This school, of which Sir William Hamilton is the chief, assumes that both the self, or ego, and the not-self, or non-ego, are immediately known in consciousness.
+This school, of which Sir William Hamilton is the chief, assumes that both the self, or ego, and the non-self, or non-ego, are immediately known in consciousness.
 This is the second grand division of philosophers.
-They are called Realists Sir William Hamilton boldly enlarged the sphere of consciousness to include not only the modifications of mind, but the outward object which produces the inward change, According to him, I am not conscious of the idea of this writing desk as a third thing between the material desk and the purely spiritual mind, but I am conscious of the desk itself.
-Hence the Hamiltonians-a minority of these philosophers-are certain of an external world; the rest of them are either in great perplexity on this subject, or they have settled down upon the airy foundation of pure Idealism, and are content with the belief that matter is a stupendous illusion.
-I do not say that a majority of mankind are in this predicament, for happily the mass of the human family are not metaphysicians, they have not ventured to turn over the corner-stone of their knowledge to see what it rests upon: they have the good sense to act upon their experience of realities as natural realists, and have no difficulties with the grounds of their knowledge.
+They are called Realists.
+Sir William Hamilton boldly enlarged the sphere of consciousness to include not only the modifications of mind, but the outward object which produces the inward change.
+According to him, I am not conscious of the idea of this writing desk as a third thing between the material desk and the purely spiritual mind, but I am conscious of the desk itself.
+Hence the Hamiltonians -- a minority of these philosophers -- are certain of an external world; the rest of them are either in great perplexity on this subject, or they have settled down upon the airy foundation of pure Idealism, and are content with the belief that matter is a stupendous illusion.
+I do not say that a majority of mankind are in this predicament, for happily the mass of the human family are not metaphysicians, they have the good sense to act upon their experience of realities as natural realists, and have no difficulties with the grounds of their knowledge.
 We shall proceed to show that Christians act in the same way with their knowledge of spiritual realities.
 They are spiritual realists, those of them who have become acquainted with the Spirit of truth, or the Spirit of reality, as it might be correctly translated.
 We will now endeavor to show the philosophic grounds of certainty in regard to the spiritual manifestation of the Son of God to the perfect believer.

-The subtle suggestion is sometimes presented that this whole matter of Christian experience is all illusory-a phenomenon of our own minds under the influence of causes wholly within itself.
-The thoughtful believer is sometimes annoyed by the thought that God has nothing to do with inward religious emotions that what seems to come from without, and to move so marvelously within the soul, assuring of pardon and cleansing from sin, really arises from the hidden depths of our own mysterious nature while intently contemplating religious ideas, and that there is no manifestation of God at all as an objective existence.
+The subtle suggestion is sometimes presented that this whole matter of Christian experience is all illusory -- a phenomenon of our own minds under the influence of causes wholly within itself.
+The thoughtful believer is sometimes annoyed by the thought that God has nothing to do with inward religious emotions -- that what seems to come from without, and to move so marvelously within the soul, assuring of pardon and cleansing from sin, really arises from the hidden depths of our mysterious nature while intently contemplating religious ideas, and that there is no manifestation of God at all as an objective existence.